0

 Hormonal Changes and Their Impact

-Discussing how low estrogen and progesterone levels during menopause may contribute to Burning Mouth Syndrome.
+Low estrogen and progesterone levels during menopause may contribute to Burning Mouth Syndrome.
+Women who are postmenopausal are at an even higher risk for BMS due to imbalanced hormones.

 Risk of Nutrient Deficiencies